 - emotional distress

 Only 1% of dog bite victims are compensated by insurance companies each year.
 Even if there is no insurance coverage, an owner can still be held liable.
 If you are victim, the insurance company will severely reduce the value of your claim or completely ignore you in hopes that you will merely go away, not realizing the value of your case.
 You can avoid this result by contacting an experienced dog bite lawyer.

-Please contact The Law Office of Jessica Mishali, P.A. at (561) 833-2772 or contact us online for free evaluation of your case.
+Please contact The Law Office of Jessica Mishali, P.A. at (561) 833-2772 or contact us online for an evaluation of your case.
 You will not have to pay a fee if there is no recovery.
 We treat all our clients with the utmost care and compassion are always striving to protect our clients rights with professional excellence.